Date: 19 July 2015. Finding Your Boat

 can get a boat capable of sustaining a reasonable

 quality of life for less than the "experts" will tell you is

 a yacht for that amount.
-Yours won't be capable of crossing oceans.
+Yours will not be capable of crossing oceans.

-And there will be deficiencies you'll need to address immediately
+And there will be deficiencies you will need to address immediately

 after purchase.
 However that does not mean you should not proceed,